DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 <IDENTIFIER_QUEUE_ADDRESS: ffc-<workstream>-<identifier>-${MESSAGE_QUEUE_SUFFIX}
 ```

-where `<workstream>` and `<identifier>` refer to those parts of the queue name
+where `<workstream>` and `<identifier>` refer to those parts of the queue name described above.

 ## Helm Chart

-Update the ConfigMap template of the Helm Chart  to(`helm/<REPO_NAME>/templates/config-map.yaml`) include the environment variables for the message queue host and every queue you have:
+Update the `ConfigMap` template of the Helm Chart (`helm/<REPO_NAME>/templates/config-map.yaml`) to include the environment variables for the message queue host and every queue you have created:

 ```
 MESSAGE_QUEUE_HOST: {{ quote .Values.container.messageQueueHost }}